-2. All the fundamental concepts important for the first term exam are explained elaborately.
+2. All the fundamental concepts important for the board exam are explained elaborately.

-3. The answers created are based on the latest term-wise CBSE Syllabus and its guidelines.
+3. The answers created are based on the latest CBSE Syllabus and its guidelines.

 4. Students can also refer to these solutions and prepare for competitive exams like JEE, NEET etc.

-5. The faculty make use of a simple and understandable language to help students ace the term – I exam without fear.
+5. The faculty make use of a simple and understandable language to help students ace the board exam without fear.